3MFConsortium/spec_production/3MF Production Extension.md

 These two limitations ensure there is only a single level of "depth" to multi-file model relationships within a package and explicitly prevents complex or circular object references.

-The *modelresolution* element specify the intent of the model:
+The *modelresolution* attribute specifies the intent of the model:

 * *fullres*: the model is a high resolution and it is intended for printing.
 It MUST be only one "fullres" model in the object.
 * *lowres*: the model is low resolution, for example for visualization purposes.
 * *obfuscated*: the intent of the obfuscated model is to provide a modified version of the fullres model by hiding some condidentially sensitive zones.
 An "obfuscated" model MUST fully enclose the shape of the "fullres" version, for example, for packing purposes.

-A printer MUST reject models without a "fullres" representation available for printing.
-For example, if the model file is encrypted the printer MUST be able to decrypt it.
+A printer MUST reject models with only a "lowres" representation available for printing,.
+For example, if the "fullres" model file is encrypted the printer MUST be able to decrypt it.
+Printing an "obfuscated" MIGHT or MIGHT NOT be accepted, depending on the printing intent.
+For example it MIGHT be accepted for previewing but it MUST be rejected for final production.

 The *modelresolution* specified in the \<alternative> element overrides the optionally specified in the referenced model by the path.

+The *priority* attribute specifies the orden where objects are selected when more that one object is available to the consumer.
+For example, starting from the top priority, if an object has no access rights or does not support any required extension in the object, it would select in turn a lower priority, until it reaches the enclosing object as the selected object.

 # Part II.
 Appendices